 Coordination Compounds - Notes, Topics, Formula, Books, FAQs

-In this chapter, you will study about the concepts related to the coordination compounds.
+In this chapter, you will study about the concepts of coordination compounds.
 These compounds are basically the compounds of the d-block elements.
 Several daily things like ruby, emerald, etc. as shown in the figure, are some common examples of this category.
 These compounds have major importance in industries, metallurgy, pigment(chlorophyll), etc.

-Besides these above applications, there are other important applications as well in which these coordination compounds play a very important role.
 This article will help you with all the information related to this chapter.
-You will also get the help about how to prepare for this chapter and the best-prescribed books.
+You will also get help about how to prepare for this chapter and the best-prescribed books.

 Important Topics